richplastow/vue-veux-pug-coffee-stylus/README.md

 The original [Vue Webpack,](https://github.com/vuejs-templates/webpack) with Veux, Pug, CoffeeScript and Stylus added, as detailed below.

+Each time the original Vue Webpack has a significant update, we should clone it and run through the following instructions again.
+Some of the steps will need to be changed or removed, and new steps may need to be added.

-## Process for converting the the original Vue Webpack
+# Process for converting the the original Vue Webpack

 Before starting the conversion process, install the syntax-highlighters for your preferred code editor.
 Eg, in [Atom](https://atom.io/), install these packages: